-For Small Employer GROUP Plans 2-50 Employees (via SHOP, Private Marketplaces or Direct Insurer), please complete the CENSUS and scan and email that back to us for processing, which will be followed with a full Proposal that compares plans, benefits and rates.
+For Small Employer GROUP Plans 1-100 Employees (via SHOP, Private Marketplaces or Direct Insurers), please complete the CENSUS and scan and email that back to us for processing, which will be followed with a full Proposal that compares plans, benefits and rates.

-For Large Group Plans with 51+ Employees, we also design Self-Funded, ASO Plans—perhaps the most cost effective delivery model for Group Health, Dental, Vision and Life Insurance available in the market today.
+For Large Group Plans with 101+ Employees, we also design Self-Funded, Level-Funded, ASO (Administrative Services Only) Plans, which are perhaps the most cost effective delivery model for Group Health, Dental, Vision and Life Insurance available in the market today.
 Please contact us for assistance at: 800.482.5347.

 Cafeteria Section 125 Plans:

 Today, most Employers should not install or continue a Group Health Plan without also installing a Cafeteria Section 125-Full Flexible Benefits Program.
 WHY?
 In order for Employers to be able to continue in the full or partial support of the costs of these plans for their valued employees cost reduction is a necessity.
 A “Cafeteria Plan” allows Employers & Employees to move certain eligible expenses from after-tax to PRE-TAX.
 The result is substantial savings to both parties in Taxes (see here for details of such Plans: “Cafeteria Section 125 Programs.”